Welcome to the Freeman Research Group “Culture Pages”

 Working from home

 Try to use all your vacation time.
 Make note of Emory University Holidays and Winter Recess.
 You do not need approval from anyone before you select dates, but please try to give collaborators advance notice and consider their schedules.
-Please keep the group updated on your vacation and travel days via the Freeman Research Group - Travel/Vacation Calendar.
+Please keep the group updated on your vacation and travel days via the Freeman Research Group - Travel/Vacation Calendar and your Slack status.

 You can find Emory’s leave policies here.
 Non-hourly, benefits-eligible employees (including graduate students) are entitled to various forms of parental, personal, and family leave.
 Please note that leave policies for postdocs may vary by school within Emory, so double-checking with Rollins School of Public Health HR if you plan to take leave to understand your eligibility.
 Leave can be requested on the Emory PeopleSoft Portal.